CPAS - Pre-Baccalaureate Certificate in Addiction Studies

 The Certificate in Addiction Studies integrates theory and the practical application of skills necessary to work within the field of substance-related and addictive disorders.
 The curriculum in the Certificate in Addiction Studies focuses on relevant topics within the field, including theories of addiction, current intervention strategies, ethics, communication skills, the roles and responsibilities of a case manager, documentation, the recovery process and relapse prevention.
 The certificate is approved by and meets the educational requirements for both the California Consortium of Addiction Programs and Professionals (CCAPP, formerly known as CAADAC) and the National Association for Addiction Professionals (NAADAC).
 A minimum grade of “C” in all courses is required to receive the certificate.
 Please contact CCAPP, NADAAC or your appropriate state addictions certifying entity for more information on the certification process.The objectives of the Pre-Baccalaureate Certificate Program in Addiction Studies are to:

-- Develop an understanding of the theoretical and applied knowledge of addiction and the differentiation of alcohol and other drug effects on the various parts of the body and brain.
+- Develop an understanding of theoretical and applied knowledge of addiction, and the effects of alcohol and other drugs on the brain and body.

-- Provide learners with a basic knowledge of addictive behavior to better understand and treat individuals with addictive disorders and those influenced by this behavior.
+- Provide learners with a basic knowledge of addictive behavior to better understand and treat individuals with addictive disorders.

 - Provide learners with a critically examined value system and professional code of ethics essential to the practice of substance abuse counseling.